-Winter at the October Country Inn is an opportunity for us to relax a little.
+Winter at the October Country Inn (check us out) is an opportunity for us to relax a little.
 Because we’re close to several popular winter activity destinations; the town of Woodstock, Killington, and Okemo ski resorts, we’re often busy during the Winter holiday periods.
 However, besides innkeeping duties, it’s slow enough so that I can get away with teaching snowboarding at Killington.
 Consequently, I’ve spent a lot of time on the bunny hill observing as friends try to teach friends how to ski or snowboard.
 It usually isn’t pretty.

 It’s understandable that someone who can ski or snowboard would want to pass this fun and exciting activity on to their friends.
 However, good intentions alone are insufficient.
 Just because someone can get down a black diamond trail with a reasonable degree of dignity, does not mean that they have a clear understanding on exactly how they were able to accomplish this.
 In fact, most don’t know.
 More than being an accomplished snow slider, being able to teach skiing or snowboarding requires an understanding of the physics of sliding on snow, and being able to relate the cause and effect of anatomical posture and movements as they pertain to the control of direction and speed.
 Shouting: “turn,” “turn,” “turn,” at the top of your lungs as your friend whizzes straight down the hill screaming is not usually effective coaching.
 In such a situation, your friend would love to turn.
 If only they knew how.